That’s what you will often hear when people are talking about a day in the life of an Investment Banker.

 One buy-side client M&A Client from Asia needs to get the update we promised by 10 AM!
 I’m about 80% with the merger model, so I know I can submit it to my senior by 9 AM for checking.

 Merger model is one of the valuation models specifically used to analyze the merger or acquisition transaction of two companies.
 The valuation includes analysis of costs to merge and the synergies involved.

 I need to sleep for a little bit more.
 I had been awake since yesterday until today at 1 AM.

 6:00 AM: I woke up one hour later.
 Still more messages, this time from my VP!
 Got to be fast, shower, head out for coffee, and go to work.

-8:00 AM I’m at the office, I’ll be on conference call with my senior and my boss who’s on a hotel soon to meet the client
+8:00 AM: I’m at the office, I’ll be on a conference call with my senior and my boss who’s on a hotel soon to meet the client

 9:00 AM: We’re on a conference call.
 I’m feeling anxious since the boss saw a lot of things to revise; he’s getting furious now.
 Uh oh…